-If you’re hormones are troublesome and you’re suffering from persistent skin problems then milk, cheese and yogurt is one of the first things you need to cut back on.
-According to the American Journal of Dermatology, milk contains, on average, 60 different hormones which are present in all types of dairy; pasteurised, grass-fed, homogenised, raw, organic, yogurt, cheese etc – there’s basically no escaping the acne causing hormones in milk!
+If you’re hormones are troublesome and you’re suffering from persistent skin problems then milk, cheese and yogurt from cows dairy is one of the first things you need to cut back on.
+According to the American Journal of Dermatology, cows milk contains, on average, 60 different hormones which are present in all types of dairy; pasteurised, grass-fed, homogenised, raw, organic, yogurt, cheese etc – there’s basically no escaping the acne causing hormones in cow milk!

 All these growth hormones mean that milk contains high levels of androgens such as testosterone and IGF-1 (Insulin Growth Factor).
 These two androgens are now widely known to contribute to skin disorders such as acne and eczema.
 Not only does milk contain acne causing hormones, dairy products can also have a huge impact on your insulin levels too which can have a knock-on effect on your skin.